 The UPMC Hamot Otolaryngology - Head and Neck Surgery Residency Program is a five year, ACGME-accredited program offering comprehensive clinical training that prepares physicians for autonomous practice or entrance into a specialty fellowship.
 As a tertiary hub and the area’s only Level II Trauma Center, UPMC Hamot treats a high volume of patients with a wide variety of conditions.

-The PGY1 year offers a range of clinical experiences including six months of otolaryngology — which incorporates a senior-level shadow call component to provide education and better prepare the intern for PGY2 — plus two months of trauma and acute care surgery, and one month each of plastic surgery, intensive care, anesthesia and neurosurgery.
+The PGY1 year offers a range of clinical experiences, including six months on the otolaryngology service.
+During this time, the PGY1 is invited to participate in shadow call with a senior-level resident, who provides education and preparation for PGY2.
+During the remaining six months of the year, the PGY1 has rotations that include two months of trauma and acute care surgery, and one month each of plastic surgery, intensive care, anesthesia and neurosurgery.

-During the remaining four years, residents become an integral part of the otolaryngology service.
-The PGY2-4 residents spend only three months off-service yearly in order to complete the plastic surgery (2 months) and research rotation (1 month).
+During the next four years, residents become an integral part of the otolaryngology service.
+The PGY2-4 residents spend only three months off-service yearly to complete the plastic surgery (2 months) and research rotation (1 month).
 Residents have the option of taking an elective in PGY3.
-Residents are given increased responsibility and autonomy as they progress through the program, culminating in their final chief resident year, during which they complete an away neurotology rotation in Pittsburgh, where the trainee works on skull base approaches, complex mastoids, and cochlear implants.
+Residents are given increased responsibility and autonomy as they progress through the program, culminating in their final chief resident year, during which they complete a neurotology rotation in Pittsburgh, where the trainee works on skull base approaches, complex mastoids, and cochlear implants.

 At the outpatient physician office, ENT Specialists of Northwest PA , residents receive a well-rounded clinical and operational education that includes principles of office management, coding, and billing.
 This practice is a state-of-the-art facility with 18,000 square feet and 22 exam rooms.
-The unique scribe system allows residents and faculty to see over 50 patients a day with live scribe documentation.
-As the only otolaryngologists in the city, the practice sees over 33,000 patient visits annually, and there are approximately 7,000 in-office surgical procedures performed each year.
+The unique scribe system allows residents and faculty to see more than 50 patients a day with live scribe documentation.
+As the only otolaryngologists in the city, the practice sees more than 33,000 patient visits annually, and there are approximately 7,000 in-office surgical procedures every year.